SOEN-6111-BIGDATA-TEAM-19/Predicting_The_Popularity_of_Online_News/README.md

 Our investigation revolves around two core research questions:

-* Popularity of Online News: How do article features (e.g., title length, multimedia usage), content types (technology, entertainment, business), and distribution channels influence the share and popularity of online news, and is it possible to accurately forecast reader engagement and social interactions?
+* Predicting Popularity of Online News: Can we Predict the popularity (share) of Online News?

+* Impact of Article Features, content type and Distribution Channels: Which factors significantly influence the popularity of online news?
+What is the relationship between specific article attributes (e.g., title length, multimedia usage) and the number of social interactions(popularity)?
+How do different content types (technology, entertainment, business) and distribution channels affect article popularity?

 ## Model Design and Algorithms

-To tackle these questions, the **class of models** that we will employ are a suite of **regression models** since they are best suited for predicting continuous variables such as article shares.
+To tackle these questions, the class of models that we will employ are a suite of **regression models**, which are best suited for predicting continuous variables, such as the number of article shares in our dataset.

 _Algorithms that we would use for comparison are:_